 Biblically, baptism is a sacrament to be administered by the church as a public declaration of your faith in Jesus.
 Where you get baptized doesn’t legitimize it, rather the oversight and public nature of it does.
 Whether you participate in one of Meck’s baptism services in person or online, we believe that we have a process in place that makes this experience truly legitimate and life changing.

-First of all, we believe that if offering a baptism service online creates opportunities for more people to take this all important step - we are all in.
-Second, due to the growth of our Online Campus we realize that there are many people who consider Meck their church home who do not live in the Charlotte area - or even people in the Charlotte area who missed our recent in-person baptism service.
+We believe that if offering a baptism service online creates opportunities for more people to take this all important step - we are all in.
 We do not want this to be a barrier that keeps people from taking this all important step in their faith journey.

 You are right - baptism is to be a public profession of your faith.
-While participants are encouraged to invite family and friends to join them in person for the baptism, through the use of technology and streaming to Meck’s Online Campus each participant will publicly declare their faith before others, meeting this very important biblical mandate.
+While participants are encouraged to invite family and friends to join them in person for the baptism, through the use of technology, each participant will publicly declare their faith before other participants, volunteers, and staff, meeting this very important biblical mandate.

 You will need to have access to the internet, be able to connect to Zoom, and have your camera and microphone turned on.
 For most people this will be easily accomplished by using their cell phone, laptop or tablet.
 (Obviously, to keep your technology safe we recommend you have a third person - not the person immersing you in the water - who will be running the Zoom.)